 UBC Press is proud to publish outstanding scholarly works by some of the world’s preeminent scholars.
 We congratulate our authors and volume editors who have been recognized with awards and citations.

-2018, Short-listed - 2018, Shortlisted - The Donald Smiley Prize, Canadian Political Science Association
+2019, Short-listed - Donald Smiley Book Prize, Canadian Political Science Association

 Receive the latest UBC Press news, including events, catalogues, and announcements.Subscribe to our newsletter now